-The ALS Canada Research Program is led by Dr. David Taylor, Director of Research at ALS Canada.
+The ALS Canada Research Program is led by Dr. David Taylor, Vice-President, Research at ALS Canada.

 Q: What is ALS Canada’s role in ALS Research?